xpack/web-jekyll/_posts/releases/aarch64-none-elf-gcc/2023-08-21-aarch64-none-elf-gcc-v12-3-1-1-1-released.md

 of build environments based on slightly older distributions, that should be compatible with most recent systems.

-The scripts used to build this distribution are in:

-- `distro-info/scripts`

-For the prerequisites and more details on the build procedure, please see the [How to build](https://github.com/xpack-dev-tools/aarch64-none-elf-gcc-xpack/blob/xpack/README-BUILD.md) page.
+Ubuntu 18.04 LTS _Bionic Beaver_ reachedFor the prerequisites and more details on the build procedure, please see the [How to build](https://github.com/xpack-dev-tools/aarch64-none-elf-gcc-xpack/blob/xpack/README-BUILD.md) page.

 ## CI tests